bolthur/serial-communicator/README.md

 # serial-communicator
-serial communicator for sending kernel via serial-loader
+serial communicator for sending kernel to serial-loader